 Mother’s Day at Louisville Greyhound Station Gift of Welcome and Reunion

-As she talked toward me in the middle of the bus station, the first thing I noticed was the long bright red sweater pulled down tightly over her very pregnant body.
+As she walked toward me in the middle of the bus station, the first thing I noticed was the long bright red sweater pulled down tightly over her very pregnant body.
 Looking at her bright, dark eyes, almost perfect complexion and wide smile, no one could have guessed that Maura had just stepped off a bus that had brought her from Dallas to Louisville, not to mention the weeks of detention after her long journey, mostly by foot, from Honduras to the U.S.-Mexican border.

 Immediately, our eyes and hearts connected as, juggling her small bags and the gift packet she had just received, Maura said, “I am going to Indianapolis.
 Do you know how far away that is?”
 When I assured her that it was not more than two more hours, the relief was evident in her face.